 What to Look for When Sourcing

 Source matters.
 Pasture-raised suet produces a different fat than feedlot suet — different fatty acid ratios, different CLA content, different fat-soluble vitamin concentrations.
 Ask where the suet comes from.
+If the answer is vague, that's information.

 No chemical processing.
 Some tallow is bleached or chemically deodorized.
 That defeats most of the point.
-Look for tallow that's filtered mechanically and processed without chemical additives.
+Look for tallow filtered mechanically and processed without chemical additives.

 Try Cooking with Beef Tallow